Quotients Of Admissible Formal Schemes and Adic Spaces by Finite Groups: Quotients of Schemes

 \begin{thm} Let $X$ be a flat, locally finite type $k^+$-scheme with a $k^+$-action of a finite group $G$.
 Suppose that each point $x\in X$ admits an affine neighborhood $V_x$ containing $G.x$.
 Then the scheme $X/G$ as in Theorem~\ref{thm:alg-main} is flat and locally finite type over $k^+$, and the integral surjection $\pi\colon X \to X/G$ is finite and finitely presented. \end{thm}

-\begin{proof}[Proof of Theorem~\ref{thm:valuation-main}] By construction, $X/G$ is clearly $k^+$-flat.
+\begin{proof} By construction, $X/G$ is clearly $k^+$-flat.
 To show that $X/G$ is locally of finite type and that $\pi$ is finitely presented, we reduce to the affine case by passing to a $G$-stable affine open covering of $X$ (see Lemma~\ref{lemma:alg-G-basis}).
 Now apply Corollary~\ref{cor:valuation-invariants-finitely-generated}. \end{proof}